ArgonneCPAC/diffmah/README.md

 # diffmah

 ## Installation
+The latest release of diffmah on conda-forge is v0.3.
 For a typical development environment in conda:

 ```
 $ conda config --add channels conda-forge